New England Skeptical Society

 The New England Skeptical Society (NESS) is an American organization dedicated to promoting science and reason.
 It was founded in January 1996 as the Connecticut Skeptical Society, by Steven Novella, Perry DeAngelis and Bob Novella.
 The group later joined with the Skeptical Inquirers of New England (SINE) and the New Hampshire Skeptical Resource to form the New England Skeptical Society.
-The society publishes The Skeptics' Guide to the Universe, a science and skepticism podcast.

 Origins

 In 1995, Perry DeAngelis and Steven Novella, both readers of Skeptical Inquirer, sought to form a local skeptics group in Connecticut after noticing a lack of listings in that magazine for their area.
 In 1996, DeAngelis, and brothers Steven Novella and Bob Novella, founded the Connecticut Skeptical Society, a precursor to the New England Skeptical Society.
-In October 1996, Novella appeared on a Ricki Lake talk show about vampires where one guest claimed to be a psychic vampire that could drain people's minds.
-From the audience, DeAngelis stood to confront the guest concerned and said "Drain me".
+In October 1996, Novella appeared on the Ricki Lake talk show.
+The topic was vampires, and one guest claimed to be a psychic vampire that could drain people's minds.
+From the audience, DeAngelis stood to confront the guest and said "Drain me".
 In response, the psychic claimed that their ability did not work in public.

 The group later joined with the Skeptical Inquirers of New England (SINE) and the New Hampshire Skeptical Resource.
 In October 1997, the group registered as the New England Skeptical Society INC for tax exempt status.